Markets

 -2.8 pp

-Ireland is a country with 5.38 million inhabitants in 2024 and was the 28th largest economy in the world.
+Ireland had a population of 5.4 million in 2024 and was the 24th-largest economy in the world.

-The latest projections from the European Commission indicate that the Irish economy will contract by 5.5% in 2023 as a result of the current unfavorable international environment: conflicts in Ukraine and the Middle East, rising energy costs and other raw materials and intermediate goods, but above all the decline in pharmaceutical exports and contract manufacturing activity by multinational companies.
+The European Commission’s most recent projections indicate that the Irish economy contracted by 5.5% in 2023 as a result of the current unfavorable international economic climate: conflicts in Ukraine and the Middle East, rising energy costs, and higher prices for other raw materials and intermediate goods, but above all due to the decline in pharmaceutical exports and contract manufacturing activity by multinational companies.

-A decline of 0.2% is expected for 2024, which will be reversed in 2025 with growth of 2.2%.
-According to GlobalData, between 2025 and 2028, international departures by Irish tourists abroad are expected to grow at a CAGR of 3.2%, reaching 12.1 million departures in 2028.
-Spending by tourists from this country abroad is expected to increase at a CAGR of 10.1% for the same period.
+A 0.2% decline is projected for 2024, which will be reversed in 2025 with 2.2% growth.
+According to GlobalData, between 2025 and 2028, international departures by Irish tourists are expected to grow at a CAGR of 3.2%, reaching 12.1 million departures in 2028.
+Spending by tourists from this country abroad is expected to increase at a CAGR of 10.1% over the same period.